5 Ways to get the Most out of Acupuncture

 Commit to a Plan

+In my clinic, I like to layout an idea of what to expect, so that we can work towards a common goal.
 After going over your health history and treatment goals in the first visit, we will put a treatment plan outlining the number and frequency of acupuncture visits you can expect.
+Plus, we may also add some other suggestions to help the treatment work faster.
 If you have not had acupuncture before, the first couple of visits can give us valuable information on how your body responds to the treatment.

 It is important to commit to at least 3 treatments at the beginning, especially if you are dealing with a chronic issue (ie. Migraines for the past year) or something that is potentially complex (ie. Fertility challenges).
 Acupuncture very rarely solves the problem in 1-2 visits.
 Even if you feel that nothing is happening after the first 1-2 treatments, it is often the case that small changes are already happening.
 Often the first things you may notice after an acupuncture treatment are improved sleep, better digestion and being better able to deal with stressful situations.